|Evil may be powerful, but wicked always wins.|

 “I need your help, Nathan, just as you need mine.”

 She shoved her heart of hearts back into her chest.
 When she recovered, she reached for mine and repocketed it.

 I felt my own heart tingle again, like it wanted to do absolutely anything for her.

 “That pendant belongs to me, and so its magic wants to be with me.
-They’ll be able to feel that, and know I am near.
+They’ll be able to feel that, and know if I try to get near them.
 It will enhance their native powers.
 They’ll be able to elude me forever, or worse: they’ll destroy it to throw me off the trail.

 “I want that pendant back.
 Which means I need you.
 I need you to steal it back from them.
 In exchange I will help you deal with your fear of loss, and then we can go and collect your Cruxx and merge it with this one and save you from a life of darkness.
 But first ...”

 Her mood morphed into something flirtatious and sweet.
 Immense danger lurked just beneath it.

 “... you need to get better as quickly as possible!”

 With that, she waved her hand.
 I felt instantly drowsy and fell back onto my pillow.